 People with dry eyes may experience irritated, gritty, scratchy or burning eyes; a feeling of something in their eyes; excess watering; and blurred vision.
 Advanced dry eyes may damage the front surface of the eye and impair vision.

 Treatments for dry eyes aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.

 Although dry eyes can be a chronic condition, Dr. Saland in Dallas can recommend treatment to keep your eyes healthy and comfortable and to prevent your vision from being affected.

-The primary approaches used to manage and treat dry eyes include adding tears by using over-the-counter artificial tear solutions, conserving tears and increasing tear production.
+The primary approaches used to manage and treat dry eyes include adding tears using over-the-counter artificial tear solutions, conserving tears and increasing tear production.

 - Adding tears.
-Mild cases of dry eye can often be managed using over-the-counter artificial tear solutions.
+Mild cases of dry eyes can often be managed using over-the-counter artificial tear solutions.
 These can be used as often as needed to supplement natural tear production.
 Preservative-free artificial tear solutions are recommended because they contain fewer additives which can further irritate the eyes.

 People with dry eyes that don’t respond to artificial tears alone will need to take additional steps to treat their dry eyes such as:

 - Conserving tears.
 Keeping natural tears in the eyes longer can reduce the symptoms of dry eyes.
 This can be done by blocking the tear ducts through which the tears normally drain.
 The tear ducts can be blocked with tiny silicone gel-like plugs that can be removed, if needed.
 Or a surgical procedure can permanently close the tear ducts.
 In either case, the goal is to keep the available tears in the eye longer to reduce problems related to dry eyes.

 - Increasing tear production.
 Dr. Saland may prescribe eye drops that increase tear production.
 Taking an omega-3 fatty acid nutritional supplement may also help.